mehdi-fathi/eloquent-filter/README.md

 Let's say we want to make an advanced search page with multiple filter option params.

-### a simple implementation without Eloquent Filter
+### A simple implementation without Eloquent Filter
 The Request URI could look like this:

     http://localhost:8000/users/index?age_more_than=25&gender=male&created_at=25-09-2019